MikeDigitize/lazy/README.md

 #### LazyLoad

 The `LazyLoad` base class gives you the means to lazy load items.
 It does not automatically trigger loading like the `LazyScroll` and `LazyProximity` classes do.
-An instance of `LazyLoad` inherits a method - `fireLazyEvent` - which, when passed an element, will fire a `lazyload` event on that element, telling `LazyLoad` to attempt to load it.
+An instance of `LazyLoad` inherits a method - `fireLazyLoadEvent` - which, when passed an element, will fire a `lazyload` event on that element, telling `LazyLoad` to attempt to load it.

 To use the `LazyLoad` class, create a new instance by passing a CSS selector of the elements to lazy load.